bupd/digital-wellbeing/README.md

 - list how many times sounds are heard (i.e monitoring headphones with times)
 - sync with calendar and update the schedule and see if its work and you are not working add it as a missed task.
 	- try adding it as a thing not productive (% of distracted from the work.)

+## commands that are useful
+- xev - monitoring the input and output devices such as mouse
+  - evtest - this is also an extension of xev with pretty logging events only specific events.

+- wmctrl -l -- to list all open windows
+- xdotool getwindowfocus getwindowname -- get current focused window (every 5 secs).